Developing Key Performance Indicators

-Business performance ratios analysis starts before your small business is in business.
+The developing of key performance indicators should starts before your small business is in business.
 You will gain valuable insights into planning and documenting your business venture by doing it on the frontend.
 Developing key performance indicators (KPIs) and measuring business performance in your small business should not be complicated.
-Your small business key performance indicators (KPIs)will depend on your strategic goals, business complexity and the nature of the operations.
+Your key performance indicators (KPIs) depend on your strategic goals, business complexity and the nature of the operations.
+Read our blog Where Performance Measurement Fits Into a Small Business

 Start by measuring only those things that are important/critical for your small business success.
 You can always refine business performance ratios and get more sophisticated, if justified, over time.
 Prepare a simple spreadsheet with the quantified output/input measures and calculations for your business performance measures.
 Make projections and set goals for future performance levels.